gazmull/eros-bot/README.md

     - Screenshots

 ### Documentation (Issue)
-If you cannot afford to do a pull request, you may as well submit documentation contributions via filing an issue, but please make sure it does follow the standards of the documentation.
+If one cannot afford to do a pull request, submitting documentation contributions via filing an issue is also fine, but please make sure it does follow the standards of the documentation.

 ## Pull Request